-Caring for someone may mean your household has additional costs, or it may be there are things that would help but you just can’t afford them right now.
-The situation may have changed because of Coronavirus or it may just be time to review what options you have.
+Caring for someone may mean our households have additional costs, or it may be there are things that would help but we just can’t afford them right now.
+The situation may have changed because of Coronavirus or it may just be time to review what options we have.

-Carers have been telling us that having a clear idea about the kind of things that could make a difference, will help you to identify where that support might come from.
+Carers have been telling us that having a clear idea about the kind of things that could make a difference, will help us to identify where that support might come from.
 They tell us the following are worth looking into:

-Your local council is responsible for assessing the needs of the person you are caring for (often called a care assessment) as well as assessing your needs as a carer (a carer's assessment).
+Local councils are responsible for assessing the needs of the people we care for (often called a care assessment) as well as assessing your needs as a carer (a carer's assessment).
 This may lead to a referral or direct payment that can be used for specific support such as:

 Equipment or alterations to help you care safely

 Equipment or alterations to improve the independence of the person you are caring for

 Regular care or domestic help

 Access to exercise programmes or support groups

 Other things that will help you to manage the impact of caring

-Assessments may be carried out by your council or by you local carers support organisation.
+Assessments may be carried out by the council or local carers support organisation.
 Find out who the local council responsible for adult social care is here (it's normally a county council) and look for 'social care' on their website.
 Some websites are tricky to navigate, if you need help you can complete our mini carer's assessment and we'll get back to you.

 Grants and other sources of funding

 It might also be worth checking with your GP practice, some have started offering “Social Prescribing”, though it might be called something else where you live.
 A local champion can talk to you about what is available in your area that might help you and the people you are caring for to look after your health and wellbeing.